A predator-prey model with age-structured role reversal: Results

 where $\hat{y}_1$ and $\hat{x}$ are parameters.
-The function ${\tt \tanh}$ vanishes at zero, is approximately equal to its argument on $[0,1]$, and nearly reaches its upper bound when its argument is greater or equal to 4.
-We set $\hat{x} = 20$ and $\hat{y}_1 = 10$ and repeated Latin Hypercube Sampling in the 15D parameter space with parameter ranges from Table \ref{table2}.
+The function ${\tt \tanh}$, { a popular activation function in neural network-based smooth solution models to PDEs used, e.g., in (\cite{LiLinRen})}, vanishes at zero, is approximately equal to its argument on $[0,1]$, and nearly reaches its upper bound when its argument is greater than 4. { The resulting prey birth rate term, $s\hat{y}_1\tanh\left(\sfrac{y_1}{\hat{y}_1}\right)$, is approximately equal to $sy_1$ when $y_1\le \hat{y}_1$, and is bounded from above by $s\hat{y}_1$, when $y_1\rightarrow\infty$.
+The predator birth rate term $k\hat{x}\tanh\left(\sfrac{x}{\hat{x}}\right)$ behaves likewise.} We set $\hat{x} = 20$ and $\hat{y}_1 = 10$ and repeated Latin Hypercube Sampling in the 15D parameter space with parameter ranges from Table \ref{table2}.
 The system with saturated birth rates settled at Equilibrial Coexistence Attractor, Periodic Coexistence Attractor, and Predator-Free Attractor in 1631, 2529, and 5840 cases, respectively.
 No blow-up was registered.

-Checking analytically that the solutions to the initial-value problem for the age-structured model with saturated birth rates \eqref{eq:x_saturated}--\eqref{eq:birth_rate_saturated} are bounded is difficult due to the complex interplay between the prey and predator and time delay effects.
-We leave it to future work. }
+{The existence, uniqueness and positivity of the age-structured model with modifications \eqref{eq:x_saturated} and \eqref{eq:birth_rate_saturated} can be proven as it is done for our original age-structured model \eqref{eq:x1}--\eqref{eq:u0}.
+The proof of the boundedness of the solution to this modified age-structured model can be outlined as follows.
+The boundedness of the prey population follows from the comparison principle for ODEs and the dominance of the right-hand side of \eqref{eq:x_saturated} by the function $x(r+s\hat{y_1}) -ax^2$ for all positive $x$.
+Hence, the solution $x(t)$ is bounded by $a^{-1}(r + s\hat{y}_1)$.
+The predator birth rate function \eqref{eq:birth_rate_saturated} is bounded by $\bar{B}:=k\hat{x} + B$ from above.
+The predator death rate is bounded from below by $\bar{\mu}: = d_p\exp(-d_{ep}L)$ in our model.
+Therefore, the predator population will be dominated by the solution to the KMRE and hence will be bounded.
+We leave further improvements of the age-structured model and a rigorous proof of its properties for future work.}